 December is not like any other month of the year for websites.
 Christmas makes everyone behave a bit weird from about the middle of November onwards.
-As digital marketing is all about getting people to do things, this weird behaviour has a knock-on effect.
+As digital marketing is all about getting people to do things, this odd behaviour has a knock-on effect.

 To help you navigate this weird time of year, here is a quick digital marketing checklist for December.
 It will help you to navigate what you should and shouldn’t do (and be expecting) in December.
 Managing expectations is always a good idea, even when those expectations are your own!